 As a pre-health student, you have to prove that you'll be able to survive the rigors of medical school!
 It's essential for all pre-health students to develop good study habits and a college lifestyle that is conducive to academic achievement.
 This includes (but is not limited to) setting aside enough time in your schedule to study and getting a good night’s sleep.
 If you have trouble in your first semester try to pinpoint your difficulties early and remedy them.
-Many resources are available to you on campus if you need help including your professors and teaching assistants, your class advisor, Roosevelt Fellows and the Writing Center.
+Many resources are available to you on campus if you need help including your professors and teaching assistants, your academic advisor, Roosevelt Fellows, and the Writing Center.

 Get to Know your Professors

 Members of the faculty at Brandeis are your greatest resource.
 They will not only help you academically, but also will provide you with letters of recommendation when you apply to health professions school.
 Stop in to meet some of your professors during their office hours, even if you are in a large-introductory level course.
 You don’t have to have a major question to ask as a pretense to visiting with a professor; any specific question about a course, curiosity about your course work, or questions about a professor’s research interests are all legitimate reasons for visiting with a professor during his/her office hours.

 Studies have shown that students who have a "support group" on campus do better in their courses.
 You can't get through the pre-health courses alone - study groups, friends who will help you maintain a balanced lifestyle, older students who can provide advice - all of these are critical in doing well at Brandeis.